This page provides a summary of how to use the Adult Social Care Policy Portal, including its main features.

 Register with Us

 We recommend you ‘Register with Us‘.
-This enables us to notify you that your APPP resource has been updated.
-By submitting this information, you will only receive email notifications from us in relation to APPP updates and your information will not be given to any third parties.
+This enables us to notify you when the Portal is updated.
+You will only receive email notifications from us in relation to Portal updates and your information will not be shared with any third parties.

-Please remember that the resource can be also accessed on smartphones and tablets (see Using the APPP Resource on Smartphones and Tablets).
+Please remember that the resource can be also accessed on smartphones and tablets (see Using the Portal on Smartphones and Tablets).

 Copyright